| Crates.io | layla-log |

 }

-and the both output in the log file and the terminal are the same as using the first method.
+and these are the output in the log file and the things are printed to terminal:

 use layla_log::clean_log;